mbcx3psw/mbcx3psw.github.io/_familyHistory/Serjeants-Mess-Portrait-Listing.md

 This page is where I'll pull together my thoughts on the various portraits and who they may be.

-Working on the basis that Henry was in possession of the British and Turkish Crimean medals when the photo was taken in 1868 he's in one of the pictures below.
+Working on the basis that Henry was in possession of the British and Turkish Crimean medals when the photo was taken he's in one of the pictures below.
+The back of the photo has a note stating that the portraits were taken between 1866 and 1870.

 <div class="columns image">
 {% for serjeant in site.data.serjeants %}